CyberAgentGameEntertainment/AirSticker/README_DEVELOPERS.md

-# CyDecal Technical Documentation
+# Air Sticker Technical Documentation

 ## Section 1 Summary
-This document is intended for engineers and describes in detail the algorithms used inside CyDecal.<br/>
+This document is intended for engineers and describes in detail the algorithms used inside Air Sticker.<br/>

 ## Section 2 Algorithm Overview
-CyDecal dynamically generates a decal mesh to which the decal texture is applied to create a decal representation.<br/>
+Air Sticker dynamically generates a decal mesh to which the decal texture is applied to create a decal representation.<br/>
 When a sticker is applied to a character as a decal, as shown in the following figure, a decal mesh is dynamically generated so that the sticker will nicely adhere to the model.<br/>

 <p align="center">